 An open instant messaging (IM) standard.
-There are tens of thousands of Jabber servers on the Internet, most of which are privately run within a company or college campus.
-There are also hundreds of public Jabber servers that any user can register with, Google Talk being the largest at one time.
+There are thousands of Jabber servers on the Internet, most of which are privately run within a company or college campus.
+There are also hundreds of public Jabber servers that users can register with.

-The Jabber protocol is XMPP (Extensible Messaging and Presence Protocol), and any client program that supports XMPP can communicate with any XMPP client, providing the sender is in the recipient's contact list (buddy list).
+The Extensible Messaging and Presence Protocol (XMPP) was developed for Jabber, and any client program supporting XMPP can communicate with any other XMPP client, providing the sender is in the recipient's contact list.
 Multi-protocol IM clients support XMPP along with proprietary IM services such as AOL/AIM, ICQ, MSN and Yahoo!; however, an IM account must be opened with each service.

 Jabber Is an English Word